FlankMe/tictactoe/README.md

 >Q(s) <- Q(s) + alpha * [ Reward + gamma*Q(S_t+1) - Q(S_t)] * Tr(s)

 ### Quick Start
-Download 'tictactoe v3.0.py', 'menu.py', and 'TicTacToe_parameters' to the same folder.
-Then, launch 'tictactoe v3.0.py'.
+Download `tictactoe v3.0.py`, `menu.py`, and `TicTacToe_parameters` to the same folder.
+Then, launch `tictactoe v3.0.py`.
 You will be able to play against the agent.
 You can choose whether you want to start first or not.
 The agent learnt a perfect strategy already.
-If the 'TicTacToe_parameters' file is not in the folder, the agent will learn a strategy from scratch (it takes approx 5min).
+If the `TicTacToe_parameters`file is not in the folder, the agent will learn a strategy from scratch (it takes approx 5min).

 ### Requirements
 * PyGame.
 I used version 1.9.2a0.